ccSun/hexoBlogOnGitHub/source/_posts/android-activity.md

 ### 1. Starting an Activity

 1. you might call finish() from within onCreate() to destroy the activity.
 In this case, the system immediately calls onDestroy() without calling any of the other lifecycle methods.
+2. For example, if your activity has a thread running in the background to download data from the network, it might create that thread in onCreate() and then stop the thread in onDestroy().

 ### 2. Pause Your Activity

+Another activity is visible on top of this one and that activity is partially transparent or doesn't cover the entire screen.A paused activity is completely alive, but can be killed by the system in extremely low memory situations. the system can drop it from memory either by asking it to finish (calling its finish() method), or simply killing its process.

 1. You should usually use the onPause() callback to:
 	 * Stop animations or other ongoing actions that could **consume CPU**.